 The overall customer experience is negative regarding the elevator industry.
 Over 88% feel the experience was horrible to needs improvement.
 Over 40% felt it was horrible to barely tolerable.
 No sugar coating it, it is not a good result.
 However, keep in mind this attitude shifts dramatically depending on occupation or role.
 90% of design professionals believe their experience to be generally good.
 Easy to use websites for plans is a big help.
 Turns out however websites can’t install an elevator.
 This also means that the elevator industry focuses effort on the sale of elevator units, not difficulties of those downline from the decision.

 The results we found are uncomfortable.
 Keep in mind that this poll was sent to the elevator industry as well, so they know there’s a problem.
 The elevator industry front loads their efforts to the sale of the elevator and more importantly to the sale of the maintenance plan.
 That is their model.
 They know that if they are chosen they get decades of maintenance fees.
 So what can change the elevator market and its reputation?
 It is the market itself.
-Not to push the problem off to the customer, but until alternatives are explored, the elevator industry will continue to be the monolithic monopoly it has become.
-Immediate considerations is refuse to purchase an elevator with proprietary parts.
-Proprietary parts are the hook that keeps maintenance forever attached to the sale and handcuffs you to the company.
+Not to push the problem off to the customer, but until alternatives are explored by the buying public, the elevator industry will continue to be the monolithic monopoly it has become.
+Immediate considerations is to refuse to purchase an elevator with proprietary parts.
+Proprietary parts are the hook that keeps maintenance forever attached to the sale and handcuffs the buyer to the elevator company.

 Also, consider moving the pain of the elevator selection to the front of the process.
 That is where longer-term issues can be addressed in the contract for the elevator.
 Once you are into or past the bidding stage it is in all likelihood too late to make a change as the hoistway placement and size has been determined.
-One solution being used by a frustrated builder, discussed in our forum was to make the hoistway opening big enough to accommodate nearly any elevator.
+One solution being used by a frustrated builder discussed in our forum was to make the hoistway opening big enough to accommodate nearly any elevator.
 He felt it gave him more flexibility to shop and compare.
 The elevator problem is so great that losing building space was considered to be a reasonable solution.

 Delays are a huge issue.
 65% in our poll say the elevator always creates delays.
 The nature of how conventional elevators are installed is the problem and solutions maybe limited unless you look into alternatives such as modular elevators.
 The hoistway is built along with foundation and there it sits until power and a controlled environment is secured.